 Then, as the pace of the lure slows, give it a couple of jerks and begin a slow retrieve.
 The idea is for your lure to imitate a baitfish caught in the current and struggling against it.
 The speed of your retrieve should vary by the water temperature but should never be very fast.
 Fish like trout and redfish love to stack up in deep water where the current begins to slacken and feed on disoriented baitfish.

-Effective live baits inshore include mud minnows, finger mullet, peanut pogies, and small pinfish.
+Effective live baits inshore include Spanish sardines, mud minnows, finger mullet, peanut pogies, and small pinfish.
 Other little baitfish will work as well.
-The most popular rig for minnows is a Carolina rig, also called a fishfinder, which uses an egg sinker to allow the bait freedom of movement and lets the angler get a feel for what is going on at the terminal end of the rig.
+A very popular rig for minnows is a Carolina rig, also called a fishfinder, which uses an egg sinker to allow the bait freedom of movement and lets the angler get a feel for what is going on at the terminal end of the rig.

 Live shrimp fished for speckled trout, however, is most often used under a float or popping cork to get it in the right zone and keep the shrimp from the baitstealers longer.

-Some Carolina inshore saltwater guides like to toss a lively live minnow as close as they can against a piling and pause a bit.
+Some inshore saltwater guides like to toss a lively live minnow as close as they can against a piling and pause a bit.
 Even if the minnow is picked at by small fish like pinfish the flurry attracts larger fish.
-Often big redfish and flounder situate themselves very close to such structure and will slam the when the bait when it is slowly hopped away.
+Often big red fish and flounder situate themselves very close to such structure and will slam the when the bait when it is slowly hopped away.
+Nothing beats a blue crab cracked in half and tossed next to a Jetty when red fish are feeding.